-The young Desmond Bagley started his schooling at Castle Street Primary School in Kendal .
+The young Desmond Bagley started his schooling at the Dean Gibson Roman Catholic Primary School in Kendal .
 He hardly had time to settle into his education when in 1929 his father and mother, both Lancastrians, relocated their family back to Lancashire.
-They followed other members of the family into the catering business and opened a fish and chip shop in Adelaide Street, Bolton.
+They followed other members of the family into the catering business and opened a fish and chip shop in Bolton.
 Although they started the business at the beginning of the great depression, it was to ultimately prove successful.

 Bagley’s schooling continued at the St. Peter and St. Paul Catholic Elementary School in Pilkington Street.
 Born with a speech impediment Bagley’s childhood was not unhappy, though his stammer marked him out as different amongst his peers.
 He later said of his impediment: